Sulivan (1782 EIC ship): Action with a French privateer (1799)

 On 18 September 1799 Washington sailed from Gravesend, bound for Philadelphia.

 On 24 October Washington encountered a French privateer at 48°30′N 8°50′W. The privateer attacked although Washington hoisted American colours.
 (This may have been a consequence of the Quasi-War.)
 The vessels exchanged fire over a four hours, including more than two hours of intense combat, with the result that both vessels sustained extensive damage to masts, sails, and rigging.
-Washington lost one man killed and two had two wounded.
+Washington lost one man killed and had two wounded.
 She went into Lisbon for repairs.
 There she found out that on the 27th or the 28th, the French privateer Bellone had come into A Coruña for repairs after having unsuccessfully attacked an American ship.
 Bellona had suffered 37 dead and 28 wounded.
 The casualty disparity is surprising as Washington never was able to deploy more than 23 guns and had only 62 crew, whereas Bellona had twenty-six brass 12-pounder guns and four 32-pounder carronades, and 240 men.
 Two of Washington's 6-pounder guns were unavailable (one was stowed and one was foul), and in an initial exchange of broadsides, recoil dismounted five or six carronades; these the crew were able to remount during a lull in the engagement.
 However, throughout the engagement Bellona fired at Washington's rigging, while Washington fired at Bellona's hull.

 One of the passengers on Washington was the American Secretary of State, Timothy Pickering.
 Another passenger was Robert Leslie, who was travelling with his wife and children.
 During the action the women and children took refuge in the hold.

 On the 26th another privateer approached, but a warning shot from Washington hit the privateer, which then veered off.
 Washington arrived at Lisbon on the 30th.
 She was detained there for five months and two days while she was being repaired, which repairs cost £12,000, with a deduction of £2000 for old materials.

 Washington left Lisbon on 31 March 1800, and that same day a gale took away her new main top mast.
-One seaman was killed when he went overboard, but a boy save himself by hanging on to the shrouds.
+One seaman was killed when he went overboard, but a boy saved himself by hanging on to the shrouds.

-In the evening of 3 April a warship approached and Washington cleared for action.
+In the evening of 3 April, a warship approached and Washington cleared for action.
 Fortunately the stranger turned out to be HMS Seahorse.

 Washington arrived at Philadelphia on 11 May, 42 days after leaving Lisbon, and seven months and 26 days after leaving London.